MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/deploy-to-azure-vscode.md

 Create a Node.js application that can be deployed to the Cloud.
 This tutorial uses an application generator to quickly scaffold the application from a terminal.

 > [!TIP]
-> If you have already completed the [Node.js](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) tutorial, you can skip ahead to Setup CI/CD Pipeline and deploy the Web App.
+> If you have already completed the [Node.js](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) tutorial, you can skip ahead to [Setup CI/CD Pipeline](#setup-cicd-pipeline).
 >

 ### Install the Express Generator